 - Indirectly from our clients or their agents.
 For example, through information we collect from our clients in the course of providing services to them.

-- Directly and indirectly from activity on our website listed below.
+- Directly and indirectly from activity on our websites listed below.
 For example, from submissions through our website portal or website usage details collected automatically.

 - From third parties that interact with us in connection with the services we perform.
 For example, from government agencies when we prepare readiness assessments for projects that receive government funding.